How to submit your periodic benefit risk evaluation report (PBRER), previously a periodic safety update report (PSUR).

 You should only submit separate PBRERs for different products with the same active substance if this was agreed when your MA was granted.
 For example when there are different formulations of the active substance with significantly different indications.

-You should follow the EMA’s good pharmacovigilance guidelines (GVP VII) and the guidelines by the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use to prepare your PBRER.
+You should follow the EMA’s good pharmacovigilance guidelines (GVP VII) and the guidelines by the International Council on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use to prepare your PBRER.

 The PBRER should: